Willphillips96/Home-SIEM-Lab/README.md

     <img width="1690" alt="image" src="https://github.com/user-attachments/assets/8d31556e-8c46-43f4-8193-ce78f4e6234c">

-28. Reflecting on the previous scans:
-Scan 1: A non-credentialed scan revealed zero critical vulnerabilities.
-Scan 2: A credentialed scan resulted in a significant increase in critical vulnerabilities detected.
-Scan 3: After installing a deprecated version of Firefox, the number of critical vulnerabilities surged dramatically.

-29. Next my goal is to remediate as many vulnerabilities as possible.
+28. Next my goal is to remediate as many vulnerabilities as possible.
 To start with I will uninstall Firefox completely and run windows updates.
 Normally in an enterprise setting updating the application would be the solution.

     <img width="508" alt="image" src="https://github.com/user-attachments/assets/3384051e-98f5-4901-ac46-cc3c391c4a42">